Interested in Clinical Trials?

 Support the Fatty Liver Foundation become a sponsor

-There are many ways to support the efforts of this foundation.
+There are many ways to support the efforts of the Fatty Liver Foundation.
 General purpose donations are welcome from anyone concerned about public health in general or liver disease specifically.
-At the program level we invite sponsorship in the following ways.
+At the program level, we invite sponsorship in the following ways:

-The Diamond level sponsor supports the operation of our screening and clinical trial registration project with a minimum of $200,000.
-The diamond sponsors may fund a mobil screening system and be featured prominently with logos and other information in all of our media efforts promoting their support for public health.
+The Platinum level sponsor has provided a contribution to the Foundation of at least $200,000.
+Platinum sponsors may fund a mobile screening system or other project of interest and may be featured prominently with logos and other information in all of our media efforts promoting their support for public health.

-The silver level sponsor has provided a contribution of at least $50,000 which will be used for general and administrative expenses.
-Silver level sponsors will be honored on the company website with a display of their logo and links to their webpages for more information.
+The Silver level sponsor is anyone who has provided a contribution to the Foundation of at least $50,000.
+Silver level sponsors are honored on our sponsorship webpage with their logo and a link to their webpage for more information.

-Whatever level of support you can give will be greatly appreciated and will be used to maximize its benefit to the current and future patients of liver disease and the complications of obesity which is at the heart of most fatty liver disease.
+Whatever level of support you can give is greatly appreciated and will be used to maximize benefit for current and future patients of liver disease and the complications of obesity which is at the heart of most fatty liver disease.

 The beast in my belly: Living with a chronic liver disease